ddweiqian/Try-Hack-Me-Badge/Detection Engineering/Note.md

 4. **Code Reusability**: As detection patterns develop, engineers can reuse code for similar functions across different detections, accelerating the detection process by avoiding the need to start from scratch.

 ![image](https://github.com/user-attachments/assets/612e06aa-7ee5-4848-908d-753cfbc22063)

+# Detection Engineering Methodologies

+## Detection Gap Analysis

+The initial step involves examining the environment to pinpoint key areas where organizations can enhance threat detection.
+This process, also known as threat modeling, can be approached in the following ways:

+**Reactive**: Reviewing recent internal incident reports, learning from the attacks, and identifying areas where detection was missed.

+**Proactive**: Utilizing the ATT&CK framework and various threat intelligence sources to map out potential attack areas and the TTPs that adversaries might use against your environment.

+Note: In this context, threat modeling differs from the detection type discussed earlier.

+## Datasource Identification and Log Collection

+With knowledge of relevant threat actors, TTPs, and potential risks the organization may face, it's crucial to identify relevant data sources associated with these risks.
+This helps determine which logs are currently available to aid in defining detections and identifying any missing or necessary logs.

+### Baseline Creation

+Before leveraging collected information about adversaries, their TTPs, and any malicious behavior, security analysts need to understand normal behavior and establish security baselines.
+This ongoing process requires participation from all departments within the organization.

+Setting up security baselines involves identifying the various types of devices operating within the organization based on their OS, services, and functions.
+Security baselines can be categorized into:

+**High-level**: Broad, OS-independent standards guided by a specified security policy.

+**Technical**: OS-based configuration standards outlining different system functions and intended behaviors, such as OS hardening policies, network activities, IAM policies, and application policies.

+### Log Collection

+After identifying and prioritizing baselines and internal data sources, the next step is collecting logs and metadata useful for threat detection.
+Depending on the infrastructure, a centralized system may aggregate all logs using network sensors for network data and services like Sysmon for host data.

+## Rule Writing

+Based on the infrastructure and SIEM services, detection rules need to be written and tested against data sources.
+Detection rules evaluate abnormal patterns in logged events.
+Network traffic can be assessed using Snort rules, while Yara rules can evaluate file data.
+For more information, explore the Snort and Yara rooms.

+As part of the Detection Engineering module, we'll explore Sigma, a generic signature language used to write detection rules against log files.

+## Deployment, Automation & Tuning

+Tested detection rules must be deployed in a live environment for assessment.
+Over time, these detections need to be modified and updated to account for changes in attack vectors, patterns, or the environment.
+This process improves the quality of detections and encourages continuous refinement.